xiaoyu1998/sppark-rust/README.md

 # sppark-rust
-this is the rust package for
+this repo is the rust package for https://github.com/supranational/sppark and support lowend cuda GPU.
-https://github.com/supranational/sppark